-Although our other equity compensation plans contain a "single" trigger, our 2011 Stock Option Plan contains a "double" trigger which provides that the options will be triggered if they are not appropriately assumed by an acquirer, but if they are so assumed, are only triggered if within two years of the change of control, the optionee is terminated other than for cause, his or her compensation, title, duties or responsibilities are substantially reduced or adversely affected, or he or she is required to relocate as a condition for continued employment.
-In addition, our 2015 Incentive Shares Plan and performance shares issued under the 2016 performance shares program contains a double trigger provision, as discussed above under "Payments Made Upon a Change of Control".
+Our 2011 Stock Option Plan contains a "double" trigger which provides that the options will be triggered if they are not appropriately assumed by an acquirer, but if they are so assumed, are only triggered if within two years of the change of control, the optionee is terminated other than for cause, his or her compensation, title, duties or responsibilities are substantially reduced or adversely affected, or he or she is required to relocate as a condition for continued employment.
+In addition, our 2015 Incentive Shares Plan and performance shares issued under the 2016 performance shares program contain a double trigger provision, as discussed above under "Payments Made Upon a Change of Control".
+Immediately upon a Change of Control, all currently outstanding performance shares under the 2013 performance shares program will be paid out and all restricted stock awarded under the 2006 Incentive Shares Plan will vest, as these awards remain subject to a "single" trigger.